jeevankumar812/Job-Portal/README.md

-# 🧠 Job Tracker Backend API
+# 🧠 Job Portal Backend API

 A RESTful API built with **Node.js**, **Express**, and **MongoDB** to track job applications.
 It allows users to create, read, update, and delete job entries (CRUD operations).
 Perfect for integrating with a frontend like React in a full MERN stack project.